Padre, Babbo, Papà, Nonno

-A father (padre) is a Babbo (Daddy} in Tuscany, Sardinia, and several southern regions) or Papà (pronounced pa-PAH) in other parts of Italy.
+A father (padre) is a Babbo (Daddy} in Tuscany, Sardinia and several southern regions) but a Papà (pronounced pa-PAH) in other parts of Italy.
 The most famous Daddy of all is Babbo Natale (Father Christmas).
-Il Papa (PAH-pa) is the pope or Santo Padre (the Holy Father), while God remains the Padre Eterno (eternal father).
+Il Papa (PAH-pa) is the pope or Santo Padre (the Holy Father), while God remains the eternal father (Padre Eterno or Padreterno).

 Both fathers and grandfathers (nonni) have a long tradition of trying to fare da babbo a qualcuno (help or guide someone).
-In the fifteenth century the esteemed Cosimo the Elder, the Medici patriarch immortalized as “pater patria” (father of the country) was meeting with foreign ambassadors at his palatial home.
+In the fifteenth century the esteemed Cosimo the Elder, the Medici patriarch immortalized as “pater patriae” (father of the country), was meeting with foreign ambassadors at his palatial home.
 One of his grandsons came to him with some reeds and a small knife and asked him to make him a whistle.
-He broke off the conversation, fashioned a whistle and told the boy to run off and play.
+Cosimo broke off the conversation, fashioned a whistle and told the boy to run off and play.
 The ambassadors were indignant.

 A padrone di casa is a landlord; a padrona di casa, a landlady.
 Anyone can acquire padronanza (mastery) and be padrone di sé (in control of one’s self).
 After many years, I am still striving to avere padronanza della lingua italiana (have a good command of Italian).

 Tale padre, tale figlio -- Like father, like son